King of All Cosmos: Appearances

 In Katamari Damacy, the King wakes up one day to find that he has accidentally destroyed all the stars in the cosmos after a night of drunken revelry.
 The only speaking character in the original game, he directed his son, the Prince, and his son's cousins to roll up any and all objects on Earth so that they could be turned into stars and repair the damage caused by the incident.
 We Love Katamari gives further insight into the life of the King of All Cosmos prior to the events of Katamari Damacy.
 During this game, the King of All Cosmos seeks to fulfill the desires of the fans on Earth that he gained during the events of Katamari Damacy, again through directing his son, the Prince, and his cousins to complete each task.
 In Me and My Katamari, the royal family takes a vacation.
 While playing in the ocean, the King accidentally causes a tsunami and wipes out all of the animal inhabited islands in the sea.
 He shortly sends out the Prince to clean up after him.

-Other appearances
+Outside of the Katamari series, he was featured as an unlockable character for the mobile game Crossy Road in an October 2016 update.

 A Katamari webcomic, which follows the King of All Cosmos and his son, was published on ShiftyLook.com as of September 17, 2012.

-The King of All Cosmos is featured as an unlockable character for the mobile game Crossy Road in an October 2016 update.

 Alongside visual references to the various elements of Keita Takahashi's body of fictional work, the King of All Cosmos is featured on the cover of the second issue of independent game magazine A Profound Waste of Time, a joint collaborative effort by Takahashi, illustrator Doug John Miller and editor Caspian Whistler.